brcampbell001/RDBMS-API-Mini/README.md

 parameter embedded in the URL, not in the query-string):

 - Find the zoo associated with the given `id`.
 Remember to handle errors and send the correct status code.

+Update and delete on the zoos and try same thing with the bears